MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

     @'[{ "IsEnabled": true, "Source": "MySourceTable", "Query": "ExtractMyLogs()", "IsTransactional": false, "PropagateIngestionProperties": false}]'
     ```

-1. To empty the source table after data moves to the target table, define the retention policy on the source table to have 0s as its `SoftDeletePeriod`.
+1. To empty the source table after data is ingested into the target table, define the retention policy on the source table to have 0s as its `SoftDeletePeriod`.

     ```kusto
      .alter-merge table MySourceTable policy retention softdelete = 0s ```